frephs/IS24-AM21/documentation_wip/network_protocol.md

 ```

 ## Normal game turns flow
-here is duality in the two approaches.During the game, every Game and Player status change is notified to all clients so that a popup or a text message can appear in the view and the client can better follow the flow of the game.
+During the game, every Game and Player status change is notified to all clients so that a popup or a text message can appear in the view and the client can better follow the flow of the game.

-After every player move, the server, as a confirm to the client who sent the message and as a notification to the clients to update the view,sends a message to all the clients.
+After every player move, the server sends a message to all the clients.
+This message confirms to the client that the previous message has been handled correctly and notifies all the other clients of the update

 ```mermaid
 sequenceDiagram